rackerlabs/support-how-to/content/cloud-servers/installing-and-configuring-vsftpd.md

 ### Install vsFTPD

-Use the following command to install a vsFTPD server:
+Use the following commands on the different Linux&reg; distributions to install a vsFTPD server:

 **CentOS and RHEL**